'Never Trump' Republican to represent top diplomat in Ukraine inquiry

 The White House has blasted the impeachment inquiry as a politically motivated attack on the president without legal justification, and refused to cooperate.
 The State Department has ordered diplomats not to appear before House lawmakers for depositions.

-But after House Democrats issued subpoenas to the former ambassador to Ukraine, Marie Yovanovitch, whose tenure was cut short by President Trump, and the U.S. ambassador to the EU, Sondland.
-Once they were faced with subpoenas, Yovanovitch chose to defy the State Department and appear on Friday and Sondland is due to testify later this week.
+But after House Democrats issued subpoenas, four diplomats chose to cooperate.
+Former U.S. ambassador to Ukraine, Marie Yovanovitch, whose tenure was cut short by President Trump, appeared on Friday, George Kent, deputy assistant secretary in the Bureau of European and Euroasian affairs, appeared on Tuesday and McKinley, who resigned last week as Pompeo’s senior adviser, appeared on Wednesday.
+The U.S. ambassador to the European Union, Gordon Sondland, a political appointee, is due to testify on Thursday.

 In her opening statement, Yovanovitch said she was recalled from her post at the request of the president even though one of her bosses told her she had done "nothing wrong."
 She expressed dismay that the U.S. government would remove an ambassador based, "as best as I can tell, on unfounded and false claims by people with clearly questionable motives."